haskell/ecosystem-proposals/proposals/0000-proposal-process.rst

 discovery and management, this proposal process is proposed to similarly provide a constructive venue for discussion around it.

+Note that this document is *proposing* a process, it is not describing some sort of official process for getting change to occur in the Haskell ecosystem.
+We are humbly proposing it to you, dear member of the Haskell community, as a way to rally forces around your ideas so that it gets done.
+Feel free to use a different process if you think it has a better chance of success.

 Motivation
 ----------